THE ULYSSES CLUB

 Too long to quote here, you will find it in any good poetry anthology such as the Albatross Book of Verse.

 The club publishes a quarterly magazine, Ulyssian, which includes information about forthcoming events, a forum for members’ news and views and carries articles on topics of interest to members.

-The club has grown to 30 branches spread throughout New Zealand, and now has over 3000 members.
+The club has grown to 26 branches spread throughout New Zealand, and almost 2000 members.
 Branches arrange rides and social functions for the club members in their location.
 By joining the club, a member can attend any branch meeting, branch ride or function of their choice.
 As well, there is the founding club in Australia, sister club in South Africa, and fledgling branches of the club in Canada, Germany, and hopefully in the near future the U.S.A. and U.K.

 Each year, club members from all around New Zealand, as well as some from overseas, travel to the designated location for the Annual General Meeting, an event that has grown from a campover, meeting and meal of the early days, to a major event spanning over a weekend, and incorporating involvement by the major motorcycle manufacturers and suppliers putting on trade displays of the latest machinery, Friday and Saturday night social events, and official meetings and ceremonies.

 Throughout the year, members raise the club banner at rallies and events around the country as a focal point where members and their friends can join in good companionship.
 Our “Old Man” logo, which has been preserved from its original hand drawn form as our registered trademark, is recognizable throughout the country and club members wear it with pride.